edsu/inkdroid.org/ehs/ehs.md

 ## Selected Projects

-I like to learn and keep my skills sharp by working on or participating in opensource projects.
-This is a shortlist of projects that I am proud to have started or been involved with:
+These are some projects where I've been directly involved in the technical development.

+* [Unlocking the Airwaves] - NEH funded virtual reunification and minimal computing project
+* [Documenting the Now] - Mellon funded social media archiving practices and tools
+* [Chronicling America] - Library of Congress access to historical newspapers.
+* [Linked Data Service] - Publishing controlled vocabularies at the Library of Congress using Linked Data
+* [Hypothesis] - An annotation tool for the web
-* [wikistream] - visualize realtime edits to all major language Wikipedias
+* [Wikistream] - visualize realtime edits to all major language Wikipedias
-* [anon] - post anonymous Wikipedia edits from particular IP ranges to Twitter e.g. [congress-edits] [congress-edits]
+* [Anon] - track anonymous Wikipedia edits using Twitter
-* [pymarc] - a python library for liberating library data locked up in the MARC format
+* [Pymarc] - a python library for MARC processing
-* [shortimer] - a jobs board that uses Google Freebase
+* [jobs.code4lib.org] - a jobs board for the code4lib community
-* [linkypedia] - view how websites are used on Wikipedia
+* [Linkypedia] - view how websites are used on Wikipedia
-* [fondz] - generate an archival description for describing born digital content
+* [Fondz] - generate an archival description for describing born digital content
-* [ici] - view Wikipedia articles for your current location on a map
-* [microdata] - a python library for parsing HTML 5 microdata
+* [Microdata] - a python library for parsing HTML 5 microdata
-* [twarc] - a command line utility for archiving Twitter
 * [rdflib] - a Python library for processing RDF

 ## Selected Publications